Georgia election uncertainty lingers amid legal wrangling | New Country 923

 Kemp’s campaign has repeatedly called on Abrams to concede, calling her campaign’s lawsuit “a disgrace to democracy” that ignores mathematical realities.

-She accused Kemp, as the state’s top elections official, of running a “chaotic” election that was characterized in long lines and an unusually high number of voters having to cast provisional ballots.
+She accused Kemp, as the state’s top elections official, of running a “chaotic” election characterized by long lines and an unusually high number of voters having to cast provisional ballots.

 Follow Barrow and Brumback on Twitter at https://twitter.com/BillBarrowAP and https://twitter.com/katebrumback .